-Concerns over continued detections in urban watersheds of fipronil, a broad-spectrum insecticide commonly used against ants and other pests, led to the U.S. Environmental Protection Agency (EPA) and the California Department of Pesticide Regulation (DPR) asking companies to modify the labels of liquid formulations of fipronil to reduce negative impacts of this pesticide on the environment.
+Concerns over continued detections in urban watersheds of fipronil, a broad-spectrum insecticide commonly used against ants and other pests, led to the California Department of Pesticide Regulation (DPR) asking certain pesticide manufacturers to modify the labels of liquid formulations of fipronil to reduce negative impacts of this pesticide on the environment.
 These use restrictions apply to surface applications along foundation perimeters of structures.

 - Do not allow application to enter or runoff into storm drains, drainage ditches, gutters, or surface waters.

 - Do not apply directly to sewers or drains, or to any area like a gutter where drainage to sewers, storm drains, water bodies, or aquatic habitats can occur, except as directed by this label.

 Pre- or post-construction subsurface termite treatments and bait formulations are exempt from the new limitations.

 In addition to these nationwide label amendments, there are some California-specific label changes.
 These came about through discussions among DPR, the Pest Control Operators of California (PCOC), the registrants of Termidor SC and Taurus SC, and the University of California, Riverside.
 The California-specific amended label was accepted by DPR in November 2017.

 In California, surface applications of liquid fipronil products along foundation perimeters of structures will be further restricted as noted in Figure 2 and Table 1.

 UC Riverside considered these application restrictions in an applied research project and concluded that there were no significant effects on pest control efficacy for Argentine ants and that the runoff potential was low.
 During field efficacy trials conducted by PCOC using these new restrictions, there were no noticeable changes in callbacks observed.

 Can I use products with the old label?